Christmas Events In London

 Christmas plays and carol services are popular in many countries, including the UK.
 The Service of Nine Lessons and Carols is televised annually on Christmas Eve from King’s College, Cambridge.

 Another fantastic London event is the Christmas Carols at St. Paul’s Cathedral.
-Every year, the renowned London landmark holds a series of primarily free and unticketed carol performances, as well as a number of paid charity events benefiting organisations such as Blood Cancer UK and the MS Society.
+Every year, the renowned London landmark holds a series of primarily free and unticketed carol performances and a number of paid charity events benefiting organisations such as Blood Cancer UK and the MS Society.

 At a price range of £45 to £95, you can see the fabulous Nutcracker at the English National Ballet.
 With superb dancing, gorgeous scenery, and Tchaikovsky’s famous soundtrack performed live by the English National Ballet, bringing The Nutcracker to life.